aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.dom/domexception/no_data_allowed_err/_index.md

 ---
 title: DOMException.NO_DATA_ALLOWED_ERR
 second_title: Aspose.SVG for .NET API Reference
-description: DOMException field.
+description: DOMException NO_DATA_ALLOWED_ERR field.
 If data is specified for a Node which does not support data
 type: docs
 weight: 210
 url: /net/aspose.svg.dom/domexception/no_data_allowed_err/